Immigration detention in the United States: Under Biden

+After the COVID-19 pandemic, ICE detentions rose during the Biden administration before accelerating during the second Trump administration.

 In May 2021, the unprecedented surge of unaccompanied minors at the US-Mexico border reached more than 21,000 children.
 The children are being temporarily housed in shelters in Dallas and San Antonio, Texas, as well as the Long Beach Convention & Entertainment Center in California under the care of the Department of Health and Human Services.
 The time the children spend in government custody is lessening, to 30 days from 42 days under the Trump administration.

 Beginning in February 2021, the administration awarded nearly $3 billion in contracts to private entities to provide accommodations for unaccompanied children.
 Over $2 billion was in no-bid contracts to three organizations: Deployed Resources, LLC of Rome, New York; Mobile, AL-located Rapid Deployment Inc.; and Family Endeavors (AKA Endeavors) of San Antonio.
 Deployed Resources will be paid up to $719 million to manage a Donna Texas 1500 beds emergency refuge for children.
 Rapid Deployment has been awarded two contracts for $614 million to run a Fort Bliss, Texas site that could become the largest in the country as it expands to 10,000 potential beds.
 Family Endeavors has previously received $87 million from ICE to house migrant families in hotel rooms and could be paid up to $580 million to manage a crisis intake facility in Pecos Texas.

+Under the second Trump administration

+According to the Secretary of Homeland Security, Kristi Noem, by August 2025, 1.6 million illegal migrants would have self-deported from the country, although this figure has not been independently verified.